-Well known for its all-round excellence, Oakhill College once again excels academically, achieving extraordinarily well in the HSC but even better in the ATAR.
+Well known for its all-round excellence, Oakhill College once again excels academically, achieving excellent results in the HSC.

-Vanessa Messina will be awarded College Dux for achieving the highest ATAR score for 2018 of 99.10, and 56 other students will be awarded High Achievers at a ceremony at the College in February 2019.
+Lachlan Elliott will be awarded College Dux for achieving the highest ATAR score for Oakhill College of 99.80, and 45 other students will be awarded High Achievers at a ceremony at the College in February 2020.

 |Band||Oakhill (%)||State (%)|